No one really thinks about their tires until something happens—like getting a flat tire due to tire damage or hitting an object in the road.

 Vehicle protection programs or mechanical breakdown insurance (MBI) plans are often offered by a car dealership when you purchase a new car.
 The program may or may not cover tire and wheel repair or replacement due to a road hazard.

 You will need to read the contract and have the salesperson explain the terms in detail before purchasing a vehicle protection program.

 Depending on what type of tire plan you purchase, there will be some exclusions to coverage.
 Some common exclusions include:

-- Wheel Replacement: Very few warranties/tire policies will cover wheel or rim replacement.
-The cost of aluminum wheels is high and many manufacturers will opt to repair rather than replace rims and only offer to replace the rim if the damage is too severe for the tire to hold air when inflated.
+- Wheel replacement: Very few warranties/tire policies cover wheel or rim replacement.
+The cost of aluminum wheels is high, and many manufacturers will opt to repair rather than replace rims.
+They may only offer to replace the rim if the damage is too severe for the tire to hold air when inflated.

 - Alignments: Hitting a large pothole or colliding with other road debris can cause a car to become misaligned.
-Most road hazard policies or tire insurance plans will not pay for your car to be aligned.
+Most road-hazard policies or tire insurance plans will not pay for your vehicle to be aligned.

 - Curb damage: Some plans exclude curb damage.
-Curbs made out of sharp corners and granite materials can slash through tires.
+Curbs made out of granite materials, often with sharp corners, can slash through tires.

 Buying tire insurance in addition to the coverage you already have with a manufacturer’s warranty may or may not be a good idea for you.
 You will have to weigh the pros and cons and decide whether the protection is worth the cost of the coverage for you.